rackerlabs/design-system/_component_design/selector-strip.md

 - When the selector strip is the only input on a form.
 - When vertical spacing isn't available and you want to make use of horizontal spacing.
 A selector strip can function similarly to [radios]({{site.baseurl}}/components/radio-buttons.html) (single select strip) or [checkboxes]({{site.baseurl}}/components/checkboxes.html) (multi-select strip).
 - When the user's selection alters the data input options presented on the page.
 For example, use a selector strip when the user selects credit card as the payment option.
 The fields on the form are dependent on the selected credit card option.
-- When you want to use a selector strip as a control, such as providing the option for the user to view data in a day, week, or month view.
 - When you want an operation to recur periodically.
 For example, use a selector strip when the user needs to schedule maintenance by selecting from preset days and times.
 - When you want to provide more visual prominence to a group of options.